Week 5 - Containers & CI/CD

 Extra reading

-In the next chapter you automate everything you just did by hand: a GitHub Actions workflow that lints, tests, builds, and pushes the image to this registry on every commit.
+Next up: Python CI Pipeline, where you automate everything you just did by hand: a GitHub Actions workflow that lints, tests, builds, and pushes the image to this registry on every commit.